wwolkers/pyvisonic/README.md

 Set PluginDebug to True or False to output more or less text on your display window

 ### From the command prompt, linux terminal or from within PyCharm (on windows)
-When I run it it usually connects in powerlink mode.
+When I run it, it usually connects in powerlink mode.
 If it doesn't and you want it to then, in the following order:
-- Wait 5 minutes and try it again
+- Wait 5 minutes and try it again.
+The Alarm Panel sometimes self protects as I think it assumes it's being attacked.
+This may or may not be true, what I do know is that waiting 5 minutes helps!
 - If that doesn't work then reset your panel (enter installer mode on the panel and "OK" back out)

 ### Running it in Home Assistant
-I upgraded my Home Assistant Docker on my NAS and when I run it in Home Assistant and examine the HA log file, I get it in to powerlink mode after about 12 minutes of "MSG_RESTORE"

-I am not releasing this code yet, but I will when it's more robust!
+I am currently testing the installation I have in Home Assistant over the next few days, if it goes OK then I'll upload my HA files.
+I currently connect to the panel in powerlink and it creates an HA:
+- Sensor for each alarm sensor.
+- Switch so I can look at the values, the switch doesn't do anything.
+- "alarm_control_panel" sensor so you can arm and disarm the alarm

+### What it doesn't do in Home Assistant
+- Partitions, it assumes a single partition
+- What happens when the alarm is actually triggered
+- Ability to bypass individual sensors
+- Event Log.
+I can get the event log but I don't know what to do with it in HA

 ## What has changed since the last release

+9th June 2018 at 14:50
+1. Changes to program interface for integration in HA
+2. A couple of changes as I've come across bugs and things that didn't work quite right for HA

 4th June 2018 at 22:25
 1. Changes for better Home Assistant Integration including callback handler